bluebird bio, Inc. Announces P - GuruFocus.com

 bluebird intends to use the net proceeds of the offering (i) to support commercialization and manufacturing for its two approved gene therapies, ZYNTEGLO and SKYSONA; (ii) to accelerate future commercialization activities for its gene therapy candidate, lovotibeglogene autotemcel (lovo-cel) for sickle cell disease, if approved; and (iii) to fund working capital and other general corporate purposes.

+The offering is expected to close on or about January 23, 2023, subject to customary closing conditions.

 The offering is being made pursuant to an effective shelf registration statement on Form S-3, including a prospectus, that was filed with the U.S. Securities and Exchange Commission (the “SEC”) on February 18, 2020 and was automatically effective upon filing.
-A preliminary prospectus supplement describing the terms of the offering will be filed with the SEC and will form a part of the effective registration statement.
-Copies of the preliminary prospectus supplement and accompanying prospectus relating to the public offering may be obtained, when available, by contacting Goldman Sachs & Co.
+A preliminary prospectus supplement describing the terms of the offering has been filed with the SEC.
+A final prospectus supplement will be filed with the SEC and will form a part of the effective registration statement.
+Copies of the final prospectus supplement and accompanying prospectus relating to the offering may be obtained, when available, by contacting Goldman Sachs & Co.
 LLC, Attention: Prospectus Department, 200 West Street, New York, NY 10282, by phone at (866) 471-2526, or by email at [email protected]; or J.P.
 Morgan Securities LLC, Attention: c/o Broadridge Financial Solutions, 155 Long Island Avenue, Edgewood, NY 11717, by phone at (866) 803-9204, or by email at [email protected].
-Before you invest, you should read the preliminary prospectus supplement and accompanying prospectus and the other documents that bluebird has filed with the SEC for more complete information about bluebird and the proposed offering.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or jurisdiction.